Four Color

 More than 1,000 issues were published, usually with multiple titles released every month.
 An exact accounting of the actual number of unique issues produced is difficult because occasional issue numbers were skipped and a number of reprint issues were also included.
 Nonetheless, the Overstreet Comic Book Price Guide lists well over 1,000 individual issues, ending with #1354.
 Comics historian Alberto Becattini cites 1332 issues.
-It currently holds the record for most issues produced of an American comic book title; its nearest rival, DC's Action Comics, reached the 1,000-issue milestone in 2018.Four Color published many of the first licensed Disney comics; about 20 percent of the Four Color issues were devoted to Disney characters.
+It currently holds the record for most issues produced of an American comic book title; its nearest rival, DC's Action Comics, reached the 1,000-issue milestone in 2018.
+However, the actual volume ended at 904 issues, before rebooting.Four Color published many of the first licensed Disney comics; about 20% of the Four Color issues were devoted to Disney characters.